hustcer/nushell.github.io/.ebook-pub/commands/bytes_collect.md

 ## Parameters

-- `separator`: optional separator to use when creating binary
+- `separator`: Optional separator to use when creating binary.

 ## Input/output types: